Two Prudential Plaza

-Two Prudential Plaza is a 64-story skyscraper located in the Loop area of Chicago, Illinois.
-At 995 ft tall, it is the seventh-tallest building in Chicago as of 2022 and the 28th-tallest in the U.S., being only five feet from 1,000 feet, making it the closest of any building under 1,000.
+Two Prudential Plaza is a 64-story skyscraper located in the Loop area of Chicago, Illinois, United States.
+At 995 ft tall, it is the seventh-tallest building in Chicago as of 2022 and the 33rd-tallest in the U.S., being only five feet from 1,000 feet, making it the closest of any building under 1,000.
 Built in 1990, the building was designed by the firm Loebl Schlossman & Hackl, with Stephen T. Wright as the principal in charge of design.
 It has received eight awards, including winning the Best Structure Award from the Structural Engineers Association of Illinois in 1995.

 History

 Construction started in 1988, and Two Prudential Plaza was completed in 1990.
 At the time of completion, Two Prudential was the world's tallest reinforced concrete building.
 Its distinctive shape features stacked chevron setbacks on the north and south sides, a pyramidal peak rotated 45°, and an 80 ft spire.

 The building is attached to One Prudential Plaza (formerly known as the Prudential Building) since 1992.
 Without its spire, the building's height is still slightly greater than that of One Prudential Plaza's pinnacle.